Doe v. Bolton: Opinion of the Court

 The same 7–2 majority that struck down a Texas abortion law in Roe v.
 Wade invalidated most of the remaining restrictions of the Georgia abortion law, including the medical approval and residency requirements.
 The Court reiterated the protected "right to privacy," which applied to matters involving marriage, procreation, contraception, family relationships, child rearing, and education.
 Justice Harry A. Blackmun wrote the majority opinion for the Court, in which he explained "the sensitive and emotional nature" of the issue and "the deep and seemingly absolute convictions" on both sides.
 Justice Blackmun went on to conclude that as a constitutional matter, the right to privacy was "broad enough to encompass a woman's decision whether or not to terminate her pregnancy."

 Together, Doe and Roe declared abortion as a constitutional right and overturned most laws against abortion in other U.S. states.
 Roe legalized abortion nationwide for approximately the first six months of pregnancy until the point of fetal viability.

 Definition of health

 The Court's opinion in Doe v.
-Bolton stated that a woman may obtain an abortion after viability, if necessary to protect her health.
+Bolton stated that a woman may obtain an abortion until birth, if necessary to protect her health.
 The Court defined "health" as follows: